Harold Ramirez Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10 K/9 to pace MLB.
+- The 10 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.

-- The White Sox's 5.62 team ERA ranks 29th among all MLB pitching staffs.
+- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.76).

-- The White Sox surrender the fifth-most home runs in baseball (35 total, 1.4 per game).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (38 total, 1.5 per game).

-- Cease gets the start for the White Sox, his sixth of the season.
-He is 2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched.
+- The White Sox will send Giolito (1-2) to the mound for his sixth start of the season.
+He is 1-2 with a 4.50 ERA and 28 strikeouts in 28 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty threw four innings against the Tampa Bay Rays, allowing three earned runs while surrendering six hits.
+- His last appearance was in relief on Monday when the righty tossed 2/3 innings against the Toronto Blue Jays while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.